Deft03/Deft03/README.md

   <img align="right" top="500" height="300" width="400" alt="GIF" src="https://media.giphy.com/media/SWoSkN6DxTszqIKEqv/giphy.gif">
 </a>

-- 🔭 I’m currently working in <a href="https://phoenix.tech/griffyn/" target="blank">Griffyn Robotech Private Limited</a>
+- 🔭 I'm in my 3rd year at <a href="https://en.hcmute.edu.vn/" target="blank">HCMC University of Technology and Education</a>

-- 🌱 I’m currently Working on Mobile App(React-Native)
+- 🌱 I study mechatronics and have a great passion for embedding

 - 🤝 I’m available for freelancing.